How to Expose a Datasource as a Service¶

 Create a resource¶

-Now, let's create a REST resource that can be used to invoke the query.
+Now, let's create a REST resource that will be used to invoke the SQL query.

 -